kubestellar/kubestellar/docs/content/direct/packaging.md

 ### OCM Transport Controller container image

-This appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).
-This will need to move to something like `ghcr.io/kubestellar/kubestellar/ocm-transport-controller`.
+For this controller, the ks/OTP repo produces a container image that appears at [ghcr.io/kubestellar/ocm-transport-plugin/transport-controller](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Ftransport-controller).

+For this controller, the ks/ks repo produces a container image that appears at [ghcr.io/kubestellar/kubestellar/ocm-transport-controller](https://github.com/kubestellar/kubestellar/pkgs/container/kubestellar%2Focm-transport-controller).

 TODO: document how the image is built and published, including explain versioning.

 ### OCM Transport Controller Helm chart

 This appears at [ghcr.io/kubestellar/ocm-transport-plugin/chart/ocm-transport-plugin](https://github.com/kubestellar/ocm-transport-plugin/pkgs/container/ocm-transport-plugin%2Fchart%2Focm-transport-plugin).
-This will need to move to something like `ghcr.io/kubestellar/kubestellar/ocm-transport-controller`.
+This will need to move to something like `ghcr.io/kubestellar/kubestellar/ocm-transport-controller-chart`.

 ## KubeStellar